jackcurtin/tic_tac_toe/README.md

     create event listeners for each box that change their color and value to correspond to who clicked them, then make them inactive so they cannot be chosen again*

-*Establish Game class
-    properties include:
-        whose turn it is - starts on player 1 who has won - starts null
-    methods include:
-        scan board to for matches
-            called once selection is made - if no winner yet, will shift turn to next player - if 3 in a row, will call declare winner function
-        declare winner
-            called by scan board, will take declare the current turn-holder as the winner and end the game.*

-*create firstGame instance*

-*Establish player class
-    properties include:
-        color
-    create Red and Blue Player instances*
->>>>>>> 8d9c17d94855a3cffcbfef03c3b895977e6479ed